 Reliable Legal Advice for Your Divorce in Manhattan, Queens & Brooklyn

 If you and your spouse have decided to end your marriage, the road ahead likely seems daunting.
 The divorce process is often marked by strong emotions, heated disputes, and difficult decisions.
-There are several issues that will need to be addressed, including alimony, child custody, child support, and distribution of property.
+There are several issues that will need to be addressed, including:

-Working with an experienced divorce lawyer in Manhattan can make a significant difference in both the process and outcome of your case.
+Working with an experienced divorce lawyer in Manhattan can make a significant difference in both the process and outcome of your family law case.
 At the Law Office of Julio E. Portilla, P.C., our goal is to help you get through your divorce with minimal stress and maximum results.
-Our family law attorney has the experience and knowledge to handle all facets of your case and is committed to ensuring your needs are met at every stage of the legal process.
+Our Manhattan divorce attorney has the experience and knowledge to handle all facets of your case and is committed to ensuring your needs are met at every stage of the legal process.

 We are here to help you overcome the legal, emotional, and financial burdens of divorce.
 Call (917) 909-6166 today to schedule your free consultation.